 4 November 2013 – Just by looking at the date of this weblog entry, you can see that a significant time has passed since I last worked on WW2 Gyrene.
 A great deal has happened in my life, and meanwhile, the passage of time has cut further into the ranks of the valiant Marines from that era.

 In August of this year, I was saddened to learn that Bertram Yaffe of Fall River, Mass., had passed away at age 93.
 While a young man, he answered duty's call as an officer of Marines, serving in three campaigns with the 3rd Tank Bn, Third Marine Division.
-I first learned about Mr. Yaffe through his amazing memior, Fragments of War - A Marine's Personal Journey.
+I first learned about Mr. Yaffe through his amazing memoir, Fragments of War - A Marine's Personal Journey.
 At 144 pages, this isn't a long story, but it's unlike any war story I've read, and I've read a few.
 I'll go even further.
 It's the best war story you never heard of.

 After the war, then-Captain Yaffe returned home and did more than his share to make our country a better place.
 He cared about people, especially those without the power to speak for themselves.
 By all accounts, he was a good man, and used his wartime experiences to help shape his views and actions for good.
 To me, what most defined this true warrior were his passion for peace, his concern for others, and his dedication to his principles.
-As a young Marine who had stood in the inferno's mouth, Bernard Yaffe hated war.
+As a Marine who had stood in the inferno's mouth, Bertram Yaffe hated war.
 He knew first-hand the awful toll it exacts from those who must endure it.

 I never had the honor of knowing Mr. Yaffe, although I truly wish I had.
 A staunch American - a progressive Democrat - a brave Marine; this was a man who exemplified what it means to be a Marine.
 Rest in peace, Captain Yaffe and Bravo Zulu.